Choose one of the following artist, research their work, and prepare a 10-15 minute

 one of Zimmer's personal favorites!

-Pick an artist of your own, but be sure to
+You are welcome to pick an artist of your own choice, BUT be sure to

 check the name with Mr. Zimmer BEFORE starting to put the presentation together.